ceagone/meazure-task/README.md

 # Meazure Terraform Task

-This is the terraform task is to create a cluster and deploy openfaas using Helm.
+The terraform task is to create a cluster and deploy openfaas using Helm.

 This terraform code will create a VPC, GKE and deploy openfaas.
 Below are details and instructions to deploy.

 ## Requirements

 * Gcloud CLI